10xs.aiOpen Beta

 The export produces a 10xs/ folder.
 See the folder tree above for the full structure.
 Key files:

-• CLAUDE.md — AI governance adapter
+• CLAUDE.md — AI tool adapter

 • PRD.md — Your project requirements